Demo-Simple-Analytyic-Platform/meta-data-model/README.md

 - Some understanding of `Visual Studio Code`
 - Some understanding of `SQL Server Management Studio`
 - Some understanding of `PowerShell`
+- Some understanding of `Command Prompt` (you should be able to execute bat-file)
 - Some understanding of `Python`
 - Some understanding of `Git`
 - Some understanding of `Azure Storage Account`\`s